dschuurman/pi-lights/README.md

 ```
 Note that this configuration is for a Zigbee USB adapter which appears as `/dev/ttyACM0`.
 You can use the `dmesg` command to find the device file associated with
-your Zigbee USB adapter and then update the configuration file accordingly.
+your particular Zigbee USB adapter and then update the configuration file accordingly.
-Rather than hard-coding a network key, the `network_key` setting used above generates
+Rather than hard-coding a unique network key, the `network_key` setting used above generates
 a new random key when Zigbee2MQTT is first run.

 > ***Security Notes***